xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 ### Feedback Module

 As the generated configuration might not be always aligned with YANG model schema, access control, or bussiness constrains, they need further modification to meet the multi-dimensional requirements.
-The Feedback Module is used to provide semantic-rich feedback (e.g., represented in structure text) and hints to LLM to improve the generated configuration.
+The Feedback Module is used to provide semantic-rich feedback (e.g., represented in structure text) and hints to LLM agent to improve the generated configuration.